 If you are a starter and looking for something budget-friendly, then these gloves are not the wrong choice.
-With a modern style look, a comfortable fit and reasonably padding, they can surely defeat many overpriced competitors.
+With a modern style look, a comfortable fit and reasonable padding, they can surely defeat many overpriced competitors.

 7. Everlast Pro Style Training Gloves – (Painless & Great wrist protection)

 Everlast is one of the top manufacturers of best boxing gloves today.
 Pro-Style is their most popular glove and is charged at an affordable price that others can hardly compete.
-It receives numerous amount of praise for maintaining the quality at such a low price.
+It receives numerous amounts of praise for maintaining the quality at such a low price.